SolidWallOfCode/solidwallofcode.github.io/_sources/notes/hash-table.en.rst.txt

 External memory management
    Because of the heavy use of proxy and class allocators, it is sometimes the case that memory and life time management of objects is independent of the hash container.
-Again, the upstream session table is archetypical in that sessions are put in and removed from the hash container, the container should not create or delete these objects.
-While it would be possible to use a container of smart pointers, this means allocating and deallocating nodes in the container for inserts and deletes, in contrast to an intrusive container which does not require such memory management.q
+Again, the upstream session table is archetypical in that sessions are created and destroyed elsewhere, outside the scope of the container).
+Therefore inserting and removing an object should not cause its creation or destruction.
+While it would be possible to use a container of smart pointers, this means allocating and deallocating nodes in the container for inserts and deletes, in contrast to an intrusive container which does not require such memory management.

 A side property which is not required but is very conventient is the ability to use a member of the object as a key.
 While the key can be split off, this tends to tie the object to the container.